Skip to main content

 • A résumé/CV.

-• Writing sample (five to eight pages in Spanish; should include citations and references.
-You may want to use a good paper from an undergraduate course).
+• Writing sample of five to eight pages in Spanish that should include citations and references.
+You may want to use a good paper from an undergraduate course.

-Though considered optional, you may also wish to submit your scores from the Graduate Record Examination (GRE) or Miller Analogies Test (MAT).
+Though considered optional, you may also submit scores from the Graduate Record Examination (GRE) or Miller Analogies Test (MAT).
 SLU-Madrid is proud to be a test-optional institution.

 Upload all application materials to the online application system according to the instructions in the online application form.
 Send transcripts via email to graduate-admissions-madrid@slu.edu.